AndCake/soulbind/README.md

 Soul Bind
 =========

 Simple data binding, event handling and support for templating.
+Weighs in at just 1.9k minified and gzipped and 5k minified.

 You can use the following data attributes: